kissmetrics/km-support/_posts/2013-04-19-javascript-specific.md

 # Cookies

-KISSmetrics uses these *first party* cookies on your domain.
+Kissmetrics uses these *first party* cookies on your domain.
 They expire after 5 years unless otherwise specified.

 Cookie Name | Description
 ----------- | -----------